-Italian stocks plunge on higher deficit target
+Italian stocks slide on populist government’s spending plans

-ROME (AP) — Italy’s stock market has plunged after the new populist government announced a sharp public spending increase that will push the budget deficit to 2.4 percent of gross domestic product next year.
+ROME (AP) — Italy’s stock market fell sharply Friday after the new populist, euroskeptic government announced a sharp public spending increase that will push the budget deficit to 2.4 percent of gross domestic product next year, risking a collision with the European Union.

-The benchmark FTSE MIB dropped 2.2 percent early Friday, hours after the government announced its first financial targets since taking office three months ago, capping a tense standoff with the technocratic finance minister.
+The benchmark FTSE MIB dropped 2.2 percent early Friday, hours after the government announced its first financial targets since taking office three months ago.

-Government partners the 5-Star movement and the League pressed for money to fulfill campaign pledges, namely a basic citizen’s income for job seekers and a flat tax, against Finance Minister Giovanni Tria’s attempts to keep the budget deficit capped at no more than 2 percent.
+Italy’s government partners, the 5-Star movement and the League, pressed for money to fulfill campaign pledges, namely a basic citizen’s income for job seekers and a flat tax.
+Finance Minister Giovanni Tria, who is politically unaligned, had wanted to keep the budget deficit capped at no more than 2 percent.

-The 2019 deficit target is a significant jump from the 2018 target of 1.6 percent, set by the former center-left government.
+The leader of the 5-Star Movement, Luigi Di Maio, called the document approved early Friday by the Cabinet “a maneuver of the people.”

 Most Read Business Stories